Introduce Your Kids to the Power of Spring with this Sweet Craft

 Not perfection.

-Making bird feeders to celebrate May Day, Beltane, mid-spring. http://TheSeasonalSoul.com4) Fix any design issues your bird feeder might have.
+Making bird feeders to celebrate May Day, Beltane, mid-spring. http://TheSeasonalSoul.com

 The terra cotta pots had an inherent problem with their design – the opening of the pot, when hung on its side, just spills out the birdseed.
 SO!
 I put my pre-teen son on the task of devising a solution.